pytorch/torchx/0.1.0rc1/_sources/basics.rst.txt

 1. CLI: ``torchx run ~/app_spec.py``
 2. Programmatically: ``torchx.runner.get_runner().run(appspec)``

-See :ref:`schedulers:torchx.schedulers` for a list of schedulers that the runner can launch apps to.
+See :ref:`Schedulers` for a list of schedulers that the runner can launch apps to.

 Pipeline Adapters